Modern Times

 DC’s BROKEN TIMELINE?

 Some folks will say, if DC has an “official” Modern Age timeline, shouldn’t be bow down to that as canon?
-Those folks should keep in mind that even the DC “official” version of things, like my chronology, must also be created or fabricated.
+Those folks should keep in mind that, even the DC “official” version of things, like my chronology, must also be created or fabricated.
 (There’s a reason why I use quotes around the word official.)
 There really can be no definitive history that can be taken as gospel, especially since any chronology must constantly shift to meet the never-aging lineaments attributed to the characters within its fiction.
 Thus, the complicated multiplication of chimeras in relation to Batman continues.
+(You’d be hard-pressed to find two DC writers adhering to the same exact timeline, even under the company’s supposedly strict editorial umbrella.)

 If we look back to the tail end of the Golden Age and the bulk of the Silver/Bronze Age, DC publishers started to contradict their own timeline for fear that their characters were getting too old or stagnant.
 The same thing happens in the late Modern Age where you start getting a proliferation of editorial tags and bogus time references—an attempt to stave off the eventual need to hit the restart button entirely.
 The Modern Age DCU chugs along in relative real-time for about fifteen to twenty years and then all of a sudden time seems to stand still (even though events keep on happening and characters keep on living their complicated little lives).